zoecahill1/project-pands/README.md

 ![General Box Plot](/res/genBoxPlot.jpg)

 <p>Sepal length and width seem to be spread fairly evenly amongst their own averages.
-In comparsion petal lengths and width are far more spread out with alot more values below the averages.
-We will next look further into the dataset grouping by the specific flowers in the dataset.</p>
+In comparsion petal lengths and width are far more spread out with alot more values below the averages.</p>

+<p>Next, we will look further into the dataset grouping by the specific flowers in the dataset.</p>

 ![Box Code](/images/boxM.JPG)